Extending and Applying Automated HERMES Software Publication Workflows: Preliminary evaluation

 The intern was 16 years old and attended 11th grade in a German secondary school when he started his internship.
-According to him, he had basic experience in programming with Python, and ``felt more comfortable'' programming in C\#.
+According to himself, he had basic experience in programming with Python, but ``felt more comfortable'' programming in C\#.
 He also could not prove any detailed knowledge of relevant Python specific standards, such as entry points or \texttt{pyproject.toml} files, and had no prior knowledge about the HERMES project, software metadata, the FAIR principles, or the CodeMeta standard.
-Our aim in conducting the informal case study was to gather evidence towards answering Q3 and Q3.1, and evaluating the level of proficiency required to develop a harvesting plugin for \texttt{hermes}.
+Our aim in conducting the informal case study was to gather evidence towards answering \qref{rq-extensibility}, and evaluating the level of proficiency required to develop a harvesting plugin for \texttt{hermes}.
 We assume that proficiency in Python, as well as detailed knowledge about software metadata and software publication processes, cannot be expected across the complete RSE population, which made this study especially interesting to evaluate the usability of the \texttt{hermes} plugin mechanism.
+The intern is not an RSE and has never published software or written a \texttt{hermes} plugin before.
+He was given a general introduction to HERMES during onboarding to this task -- comparable to the introductory talk during the deRSE24 workshop (see~\autoref{subsec:workshop}) -- and supervised by a \texttt{hermes} core developer This developer did not actively intervene with the intern's implementation work, but was available to answer any questions by the intern.